 Prepare yourself for a sports-related career or degree with the Activate Learning Oxford Brookes Junior Rowing Programme.

-The programme will provide a platform for highly talented 16-year old rowers to apply to Oxford Brookes University by studying for an Extended Diploma in Sport and Exercise Science based at Oxford Brookes partner, City of Oxford College.
+The Junior Rowing Academy provides a platform for highly talented 16-year old rowers to apply to Oxford Brookes University by studying for an Extended Diploma in Sport and Exercise Science based at Oxford Brookes partner, City of Oxford College.

 The Junior Rowing Academy will follow the same racing and training format as the BROOKES|Rowing programme, with the exception of a focus on Junior Trials rather than Senior Trials.
 The junior men’s programme will be predominantly focussed on sweep-oared rowing, with the junior women’s programme featuring a combination of sweep and sculling.